-We show how DFS stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how DFS stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Credit Card Issuing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Discover Financial Servicesis a digital banking and payment services company with one of the most trusted brands in U.S. financial services.
 Since its inception in 1986, the company has become one of the largest card issuers in the United States.
 The company issues the Discover card, America's cash rewards pioneer, and offers private student loans, personal loans, home loans, checking and savings accounts and certificates of deposit through its banking business.
 It operates the Discover Global Network comprised of Discover Network, with millions of merchant and cash access locations; PULSE, one of the nation's leading ATM/debit networks; and Diners Club International, a global payments network with acceptance around the world.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.